piyushkandoriya/RISC-V-based-MYTH/README.md

 <img width="772" alt="image" src="https://github.com/piyushkandoriya/RISC-V-based-MYTH/assets/123488595/f2ff61f9-b68a-4ed3-8d2d-235404473bf3">

-Here, "extern" keyword informs the compiler that the function "load" is declared in this source file but defined in another source file or library.
+Here, "extern" keyword informs the compiler that the function "load" is declared in this ISA.
 It's a way of indicating that the actual function implementation exists externally.
+By using load we will pass (0x0, count+1) number to assambly language program.
+Then it will goes into function and return into the result.